 Alyssa Loy, OT

 Alyssa is an occupational therapist who is now collaborating with Harmony Family Center.
 Alyssa has over 2.5 years of experience as a licensed Occupational Therapist working with pediatrics in an outpatient setting.
 Alyssa is passionate about the pediatric population and has a strong interest in sensory processing disorder.
 Alyssa graduated from Western Michigan University in 2017 with her masters degree in Occupational Therapy, and a bachelors degree in Interdisciplinary Health Services.
 Alyssa completed her fieldwork in the Knoxville area and currently resides in Maryville.

 Marianne Wright, LMFT

-Marianne serves as Harmony‘s Therapeutic Services Director, received her Masters degree in Marriage and Family Therapy from Asbury Theological Seminary and her Bachelors degree in Business Administration and Accounting.
+Marianne serves as Harmony‘s Development Director, received her Masters degree in Marriage and Family Therapy from Asbury Theological Seminary and her Bachelors degree in Business Administration and Accounting.
 She draws from her experience in both the fields of business and mental health in her work with Harmony’s Therapeutic Services programming and Animal-Assisted Therapy programming.